Excel-VBA-Macros-for-Research/Building_Adjacency_Matrix/README.md

 - If you encounter errors and executing macros are aborted, click the "Recover from errors" button in the "XLSM_file" before anything else calmly.
 Then, close all the files whitout safing them.
 Until the "Recover from errors" button is clicked, the display of any Excel files may be wrong.

 ## Source_Code_Version1.bas
 The "Source_Code_Version1" is a BAS file containing the source code of the Excel VBA.
 You can import this file in Excel.

+### About
+- Author: Mitsuyuki Numasawa
+- Affiliation: Institute of Education, Tokyo Medical and Dental University (TMDU), Tokyo, Japan.